syncfusion-content/maui-docs/MAUI/TimePicker/Customizations.md

 ### Background

-Background color of the header can be customized by setting the [`SfDatePicker.HeaderView`]() property.
+Background color of the header can be customized by setting the [`SfTimePicker.HeaderView`]() property.

 {% tabs %}